David Tennant savagely roasts Alex Jones during One Show interview

 In October 2022, Tennant also shared the one “worry” he had about his return to the show.

-The three-part anniversary specials, also starring Neil Patrick Harris, will air in November 2023.
+The three-part anniversary special, also starring Neil Patrick Harris, will air in November 2023.
 Meanwhile, Ncuti Gatwa’s debut as the Time Lord will be broadcast over Christmas.

 Earlier this year, Jones, who has hosted The One Show since 2010, says she broke up with her ex, fellow TV host Steve Jones, after an interview betrayal involving Angelina Jolie that led to “a full-blown domestic live on Channel 4”.